 These days, the bright-red train is a staple of the city.
 Even in car-centric San Diego, the locals rely on these electric-powered trolleys for their daily commutes.
 On special event days, such as Chargers or Padres games, the number of people riding the trolley may even reach as high as 225,000 per day.

-There are over 50 stations in the San Diego Trolley system.
-Major bus routes serve the major Trolley transit centers and the downtown station is also adjacent to a San Diego Coaster stop.
+There are more than 50 stations included in the San Diego Trolley system.
+Major bus routes serve the major Trolley transit centers and the downtown station is adjacent to a San Diego Coaster (another commuter rail service) stop.

-Fares to ride the San Diego Trolley are self-serve, meaning you buy your tickets from kiosks.
-One-way adult fare is $2.50, there is no round-trip fare.
-Instead, single day trip fares are $5 for unlimited rides.
-There are no gates or turnstiles to board the trolleys, but transit police do patrol for random fare inspection, so make sure you have valid tickets or you will be thrown off at the next stop.
+The San Diego Trolley is self-serve, meaning you buy your tickets from kiosks that are located at stations.
+A one-way adult fare is $2.50.
+There is no round-trip fare, but you can purchase a day pass for $6 and ride unlimited rides for 24 hours.
+There are no gates or turnstiles to board the trolleys, but transit police do patrol for random fare inspection, so make sure you have valid tickets or you could be thrown off at the next stop.

 How Often Do the San Diego Trolleys Run?

 On all lines, the Trolleys run every 15 minutes, seven days a week.
-They run every 30 minutes late night and on weekend mornings and evenings.
-In addition, the Blue line runs every 7 minutes during weekday rush hours.
+They run every 30 minutes after midnight and on weekend mornings and evenings.
+In addition, the Blue Line runs every 7 minutes during weekday rush hours.